Mahmoda-Akter/docappoinment-client-side/README.md

 Key Fautured:

     1. Secure authentication using better auth and jwt.
-    2. Browes top rated doctors and can see doctors detils information
+    2. Browes top rated doctors and can see doctors detils information.
+    3. Patient can book appoinment of doctors.
+    4. User deshboard with My Booking and Profile where user can see his booking list.
+    5. User can update and delete their booking and profile
+    6. User search doctors by name.
+    7. This website is fully responsive for all device.